back to top

 Source of the breach

-AT&T identified Snowflake, a third-party service, as the source of the breach.
+AT&T identified Snowflake, a third-party cloud service, as the source of the breach.
 Snowflake, also involved in the Ticketmaster data breach in May, has stated that its platform shows no signs of unauthorised access.
 Despite becoming aware of the breach by late April, AT&T delayed its disclosure until the FBI analysed it to assess potential national security risks.

 Preventive measures